rashrasa/rashrasa/README.md

 Hello there! 👋

-I'm a Software Engineering student at McMaster University 🏫 with a wide breadth of interests that I can't keep up with, including:
+I'm a Software Engineering student at McMaster University 🏫 with a wide breadth of interests (that I can't keep up with), including:

 ️🎨 Computer/3D Graphics